mward95/Oculus_Prime/README.md

 - We iterated an n_estimater (number of trees in the random forest) we found that 30 was the best number for this model to get the best model score.The confusion matrix validated the accuracy of the model.

-- The feature importance graph shows the most important relivant feature shows SPHEQ as the most important feature affecting the myopic outcome.
+- The feature importance graph shows the most important relevant feature shows SPHEQ as the most important feature affecting the myopic outcome.

 ### Unsupervised:

 - We tried 3 different models first k_means with PCA, then DBSCAN(Density-Based Spatial Clustering of Applications with Noise) and HDBSCAN(Hierarchical Density-Based Spatial Clustering of Applications with Noise)

-- Since there was no score, the results are up to how the vizulation of the clustering looks
+- Since there was no score, the results are up to how the visualization of the clustering looks

 - From the elbow curve it resulted in 3 clusters